-Dr Diego Muro is a Lecturer in International Relations at the University of St Andrews.
+Dr Diego Muro is Senior Lecturer in International Relations at the University of St Andrews.

 He previously held positions at King’s College London (2003-2009) and the Barcelona Institute of International Affairs (IBEI) at the Pompeu Fabra University (2009-2016).
 He was Senior Fellow at the University of Oxford (2011-12) and Max Weber postdoctoral fellow at the European University Institute (2008-09).